This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The Science Behind the Reaction: Why Plated Jewellery Irritates

-Understanding how reactions happen reveals why plated jewellery is often problematic.
+Understanding how reactions happen reveals why plated jewellery is often problematic, even when initially labeled as safe.

 The Usual Suspect: Nickel Allergy

-Nickel allergy is a leading cause of Allergic Contact Dermatitis (ACD) from jewellery.
+Nickel allergy is a leading cause of Allergic Contact Dermatitis (ACD) from jewellery, affecting an estimated 10-15% of the population:

 • Why Use Nickel?
-It's historically used to make base metal alloys harder, shinier, more durable, and cheaper.
+It's historically used to make base metal alloys harder, shinier, more durable, and cheaper to produce.

 • The Body's Response: For those allergic, skin contact with nickel triggers an immune response, leading to symptoms like: